Graduate Certificate in Higher Education Leadership

 This program is offered online.

 The Graduate Certificate in Higher Education Leadership is designed to prepare students for leadership roles in post-secondary educational settings such as colleges and universities, community and technical institutions, and other educational organizations.
-The online certificate provides coursework applicable to many functional areas in higher education, including advanced leadership concepts, finance, strategic planning and assessment, and organizational administration and governance.
+The online certificate provides coursework and professional development applicable to many functional areas in higher education, including advanced higher educational leadership concepts, finance, strategic planning and assessment, strategic enrollment management, and organizational administration and governance.

 Requirements for Admission to the Certificate Program